 Lymph node surgery

 To find out if the breast cancer has spread to lymph nodes under the arm (axillary lymph nodes), one or more of these lymph nodes may be removed and looked at under the microscope.
 This is an important part of staging, and the results affect treatment and outcomes.
 When the lymph nodes contain cancer cells, there is a higher chance that cancer cells have also spread through the bloodstream to other parts of the body.
-The presence of cancer cells in the lymph nodes under the arm is often an important factor in deciding what treatment, if any, is needed after surgery.
-There are 2 major ways these lymph nodes are checked:
+These lymph nodes are checked in 2 major ways.

 Axillary lymph node dissection: In this operation, about 10 to 40 (though in most cases less than 20) lymph nodes are removed.
 Axillary lymph node dissection is usually done at the same time as the mastectomy or breast-conserving surgery, but it can be done in a second operation.
 This was once the most common way to check for breast cancer spread to nearby lymph nodes, and it is still done in some patients.

 Side effects: As with other operations, pain, swelling, bleeding, and infection are possible.
-The main possible long-term effect of lymph node surgery is lymphedema of the arm.
-This happens in about 3 out of 10 women who have a full axillary lymph node dissection, but is less common after a sentinel lymph node biopsy.
+The main possible long-term effect of lymph node surgery is swelling in the arm or chest (lymphedema).
+This is less common after a sentinel lymph node biopsy than an axillary dissection.
 Sometimes the swelling lasts for only a few weeks and then goes away.
 Other times, the swelling comes up later or lasts a long time.
-Ways to help prevent or reduce the effects of lymphedema are discussed in the section, “Lymphedema after breast cancer treatment.”
+Some doctors recommend that women avoid trauma, including needle sticks, in the arm on the side that the cancer was removed.
+More information about lymphedema can be found in Lymphedema: What Every Woman With Breast Cancer Should Know.
 If your arm is swollen, tight, or painful after lymph node surgery, be sure to tell someone on your cancer care team right away.

 Reconstructive or breast implant surgery